k3x/VoteMPD/README.md

 * Favicon + css
 * Design current/next song
 * Count only votes for song after the song was played last (same behavior like delete all songvotes on songplay, but we have history)
-* Only alow voting if user has not already votet since last time the song was played
+* Only allow voting if user has not already votet since last time the song was played
 * Implement as Androidapp, so you only need a Tablet/2nd Smartphone instead of Notebook/RaspberryPi
 * Fileinfos with folder pictures
 * Play on vote when queue is empty